-Here at the Law Office of Jack G. Lezman, PLLC, we are dedicated to protecting the rights of our clients.
+Here at the Law Office of Jack G. Lezman, PLLC, we dedicate ourselves to protecting the rights of our clients.
 We believe that you do not deserve to be harassed and we can help enforce the constraints that creditors must abide by.
 Any threats or harassment from creditors is not considered legal and they should be held responsible for their actions.
 The legal team at our firm has helped countless debtors to put an end to creditor harassment and we could do the same for you.